learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ![png](index_files/index_5_0.png)

-## Training a Baseline Classifier
+## Train a baseline classifier

-In a minute, you'll take a look at the performance gains by using PCA as a preprocessing technique.
+You'll soon take a look at the performance gains by using PCA as a preprocessing technique.
 To compare the performance, here's an out of the box classifier's performance.

 ```python